wanjirunw/hello-world/README.md

 It's geaux time!

 Greetings and salutations,
-I am a seasoned data analyst trying to use my remainging RAM to venture into the tech world.
+I am a seasoned data analyst trying to use my remaining RAM to venture into the tech world.